 1. Business Objects

-Business objects are nothing but the entities, that are used to store the information related to part, product or assembly.
-As per business use cases, Teamcenter provides different business objects such as Item, Item Revision, Datasets, Identifiers, Change Objects, Folders, Forms, etc. Each of these object types has its own significance.
+Business objects are nothing but entities, that are used to store information related to parts, products, or assembly.
+As per business use cases, Teamcenter provides different business objects such as Items, Item Revision, Datasets, Identifiers, Change Objects, Folders, Forms, etc. Each of these object types has its significance.
 You can also create your own custom business objects if needed using BMIDE.
 You can control the behavior of all business objects in the Teamcenter using BMIDE.

 2. Properties